Morgan Hill, Pennsylvania

-Morgan Hill is a suburban unincorporated community and census-designated place (CDP) in Northampton County, Pennsylvania.
+Morgan Hill is a suburban unincorporated community and census-designated place (CDP) in Northampton County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.
 As of the 2020 census, its population was 1,034.
-Morgan Hill is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Morgan Hill is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+Geography

 Morgan Hill is located in southeastern Northampton County, in the northeastern part of Williams Township.
 It sits atop Morgan Hill, which rises to an elevation greater than 800 ft above sea level in the west.
 The eastern part of the community is occupied by Morgan Hill Golf Course and associated housing.